peterdavidconley/web-module-project-context/README.md

 **STEP 4 - Consuming data with ProductContext**

-- Now that our `ProductContext` is now providing data we can finally consume it!
+X Now that our `ProductContext` is now providing data we can finally consume it!
 To do so let's head over to our `Products` component and import the `useContext` hook as well as our `ProductContext`.

-- In the component, call the `useContext` hook and pass in the context object we want to use into it.
+X In the component, call the `useContext` hook and pass in the context object we want to use into it.

-- When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
+x When we do this, `useContext` is going to return value passed by our `ProductContext` Provider `value` prop.
 In our case we're getting back an object with two properties.
 A `products` property and a `addItem` property.
 We can go ahead and destructure those.

 ```js
 const { products, addItem } = useContext(ProductContext);
 ```

-- Now that we have all of the data we need we can refactor our `Products` component from using props.
+x Now that we have all of the data we need we can refactor our `Products` component from using props.

-- To do so we just need to remove every instance of `props`.
+x To do so we just need to remove every instance of `props`.

-  - Remove it from the function parameters
-  - Remove it from the products map
-  - Remove it from addItem prop
+  x Remove it from the function parameters x Remove it from the products map x Remove it from addItem prop

 - Now our `Products` component is getting it's data solely from `Context API` 😃.